marcotam2002/geounips/README.md

 ### 3. Download the Model Weights

+You can download the checkpoint from Hugging Face or from [this link](https://drive.google.com/file/d/1GWcdvsLMpjfaqWEvAskf7Tn1Nvv-KeKE/view?usp=sharing):

-Download the checkpoint file from [this link](https://drive.google.com/file/d/1GWcdvsLMpjfaqWEvAskf7Tn1Nvv-KeKE/view?usp=sharing) and place it at `checkpoint/ckpt.pytmodel`.
+Place the downloaded file at `checkpoint/ckpt.pytmodel`.

 ### 4. 🏁 **Quick Start**